vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 ►ST taps into a super-abundant resource the only renewable that has such a margin;
 ST technology is low-tech and inexpensive, using well-developed power plant technologies;
 ST has built-in short-term storage capacity for covering evening power demands;
-Life-cycle CO2 emissions are 20 times smaller than that of tradi- tional fossil fuel electricity [^68].
+Life-cycle CO2 emissions are 20 times smaller than that of traditional fossil fuel electricity [^68].
 And the less great stuff:
 ►ST requires direct sunlight; intolerant of clouds;
 ST is only possible at utility-scale, requiring a power plant;